Frequent Express: Funding and construction

-The cost of the Division Transit Project was estimated at $175 million, half of which was anticipated to be funded by the Federal Transit Administration (FTA) under the Small Starts program.
+The Division Transit Project was estimated at $175 million, half of which was anticipated to be funded by the Federal Transit Administration (FTA) under the Small Starts program.
 In August 2018, the Portland City Council authorized $17.7 million to cover its share of local funding, sourced through developer fees, and Gresham allocated $500,000 the following month.
 The project received tentative approval from the FTA for $87.4 million in April 2019, and was formally awarded the grant on January 23, 2020.
 Federal Highway Administration funds contributed another $27.9 million, while $40.7 million from TriMet, $240,000 from Metro, $150,000 from the Oregon Department of Transportation, and $130,000 from Multnomah County covered the remaining local share.

 TriMet appointed Portland-based Raimore Construction, a certified disadvantaged business enterprise (DBE), as the Division Transit Project's general contractor.
 It was the largest contract ever awarded in Oregon to a DBE—a business majority-owned by women or minorities.
 DBEs ultimately completed at least 84 percent of the overall project.
 Early construction work began in October 2019.
 Work was split into three zones on the east side and progressed concurrently from east to west.
 Construction of the first station platforms had begun by June 2020.
 By October, 19 platforms had been poured, and seven bioswales and five pedestrian safety islands had been built.
 Crews completed around 40 percent of the project within the first year despite working through the COVID-19 pandemic.
 In April 2021, TriMet opened the first two upgraded stations at 130th Avenue eastbound and 135th Avenue westbound for use by buses on the existing 2–Division route.
 That June, TriMet unveiled the articulated bus that would serve the project and announced that the service would be called "Frequent Express", or "FX".
 Operator training of the new buses started in April 2022.

 While building the Division Transit Project, TriMet collaborated with the Portland Bureau of Transportation's (PBOT) Outer Division Safety Project, which focused on an area between 80th and 174th avenues, for additional safety improvements; PBOT lowered the speed limit to 30 mph, installed speed cameras and more street lighting, filled in sidewalks, and painted signalized crosswalks.